CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 Adds a task to the to do list.<br>
 Format: `add DESCRIPTION [h/TIME d/DATE l/LENGTH] [r/RECUR] [p/PRIORITY] [a/] [t/TAG]...`

-> **Items**
+**Modifiers**
-> * `h/` Time: Time in 24 hour HHMM format
+> 1. `h/` Time: Time in 24 hour HHMM format
-> * `d/` Date: Date in DDMMYY format
+> 2. `d/` Date: Date in DDMMYY format
-> * `l/` Length: Specifies the length of time.
+> 3. `l/` Length: Specifies the length of time.
 Defaults to 1 hour if time and date are specified, but length is not specified.
 Use a number followed by a time interval (min, hr, day, week, mo), e.g. 6d, 1w
-> * `r/` Recur: Specifies an interval for recurring task, if any.
+> 4. `r/` Recur: Specifies an interval for recurring task, if any.
 Use a number followed by a time interval (min, hr, day, week, mo), e.g. 6d, 1w
-> * `p/` Priority: Specifies the priority of a task (high/3/h, med/2/m, low/1/l)
+> 5. `p/` Priority: Specifies the priority of a task (high/3/h, med/2/m, low/1/l)
-> * `a/` Autoschedule: If flag is specified, the task will be automatically scheduled to a free slot.
+> 6. `a/` Autoschedule: If flag is specified, the task will be automatically scheduled to a free slot.
 If a time, date and length is specified, this flag is ignored.<br>
 > <br>
+**Note**
-> A task can be dated (has time, date, length), or floating.<br>
+* A task can be dated (has time, date, length), or floating.<br>
-> Both time and date must be specified (dated), or both left out (floating).
+* Both time and date must be specified (dated), or both left out (floating).
 Tasks with only time or date specified will give an error.<br>
-> Tags specifies any tags that are associated with this task.
+* Tags specifies any tags that are associated with this task.
 Tasks can have any number of tags (including 0)

 Examples:
 * `add Do stuff h/1100 d/10102016 l/1hr p/high`